wiliamhuang/core_usage/README.md

 The GUI will show up if X11 is available.
 If not, the console version will run.
 If you want to run the console version even you have X11,
        ./a.out 0.3 txt_mode

+Screen snapshot of GUI
 ![Alt text](core_usage_knl.jpg?raw=true "Screen snapshot of GUI")

+Screen snapshot of the terminal version
 ![Alt text](core_usage_knl_terminal_color.jpg?raw=true "Screen snapshot of terminal version")